Severe Thunderstorm Warning issued for Hansford, Hutchinson, Moore, Sherman by NWS - NewsBreak

-Effective: 2022-05-07 13:00:00 CDT Expires: 2022-05-05 18:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-A Tornado Watch remains in effect until 600 PM CDT for north central and northwestern Louisiana...and eastern Texas.
-Target Area: Angelina; San Augustine Strong thunderstorms will impact portions of northwestern Grant, southeastern Red River, southeastern Union, Natchitoches, southwestern Ouachita, Sabine, northwestern Caldwell, Jackson, southeastern Claiborne, eastern Bienville, Lincoln and Winn Parishes, southern San Augustine, southeastern Angelina and Sabine Counties through 615 PM CDT At 518 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles north of Arcadia to 14 miles southwest of Jonesboro to near Campti to near Many to near Rosevine to 10 miles northwest of Rockland.
-Movement was east at 45 mph.
-HAZARD...Winds in excess of 40 mph and penny size hail.
+Effective: 2022-05-06 06:07:00 CDT Expires: 2022-05-06 07:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Coffee; Dale; Geneva; Houston A strong thunderstorm will impact portions of Dale, southeastern Coffee, northeastern Geneva and Houston Counties through 700 AM CDT At 619 AM CDT, Doppler radar was tracking a strong thunderstorm 8 miles south of Enterprise, moving east at 55 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Ruston, Natchitoches, Claiborne, Grambling, Winnfield, Jonesboro, Milam, Arcadia, Many, Zwolle, Hemphill, Campti, Gibsland, Pineland, Montgomery, Browndell, Rosevine, Allen, Dubach and Choudrant.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPH
+Locations impacted include Daleville, Cottonwood, Enterprise, Dothan, Fort Rucker, Ozark, Taylor, Midland City, Kinsey, Ashford, Level Plains, Cowarts, Newton, Webb, New Brockton, Columbia, Pinckard, Malvern, Rehobeth and Clayhatchee.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH

 Comments / 0